 What is the difference between a maternity or paternity leave and a parental leave?

-Maternity leave is for biological mothers only.
-You take it while you are pregnant and after the baby is born.
+Maternity leave is for anyone who gives birth to a child, including surrogates who are part of a parental project involving surrogacy.
+You can take it while you are pregnant and after the baby is born.
 You can take a parental leave after your maternity leave.

-Paternity leave is for biological fathers only.
-You take it after the baby is born.
+Paternity leave is for any parent who doesn’t give birth to the child.
+It can be the biological parent, the adoptive parent or the parent who is part of a parental project.
+You take it after the baby is born or adopted.
 You can take a parental leave after your paternity leave.

-Parental leave is for both parents, whether they are biological or adoptive.
+Parental leave is for all parents.
 This time is dedicated to settling the new child into the family.
 Both parents can take a parental leave, at the same time or at different times, even if they have the same employer.

 Another type of leave is available for family and personal reasons.
 It is separate from the three types of leave explained above.